perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 language, and in fact one of the things that I really felt uncomfortable about Eiffel was that it also is really an applications programming language.
-The whole concept of pointers and pointer arithmetic and memory managementâif you read Meyer's new book, the chapter on memory management begins with "Ideally, we would like to completely forget about memory management."
+The whole concept of pointers and pointer arithmetic and memory management—if you read Meyer's new book, the chapter on memory management begins with "Ideally, we would like to completely forget about memory management."
 And I thought to myself, well that's great if you're doing applications, but for systems programming, that's nuts.